Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Experiments

 \section{Experiments}

 The experiments were carried out on the WMT 2016 \cite{junczys2016log} translation tasks for the Romanian and German languages in four directions: EN $\rightarrow$ RO, RO $\rightarrow$ EN, EN $\rightarrow$ DE, and DE $\rightarrow$ EN.
 The datasets and its characteristics used in the experiments are listed in Table~\ref{tab:data}, with number of sentence examples in parenthesis.
 Table~\ref{tab:data} shows that for WMT 2016 EN $\rightarrow$ RO and RO $\rightarrow$ EN, the training data consisted of 2.6M English and Romanian sentence pairs, whereas for WMT 2016 EN $\rightarrow$ DE and DE $\rightarrow$ EN, the training corpus consisted of approximately 4.5M German and English sentence pairs.
-Validation was performed on 1000 sentences of the \texttt{newsdev2016} corpus for RO, and on \texttt{newstest2014} corpus for DE.
-The \texttt{newstest2016} corpus consisted of 1999 sentences for RO and 2999 sentences for DE, and was used as the test set.
+Validation was performed on 1000 sentences of the $\mathtt{newsdev2016}$ corpus for RO, and on the $\mathtt{newstest2014}$ corpus for DE.
+The $\mathtt{newstest2016}$ corpus consisted of 1999 sentences for RO and 2999 sentences for DE, and was used as the test set.
 We evaluated and saved the models every 10K iterations and stopped training after 500K iterations.

 All experiments used bilingual data without additional monolingual data.
-The models were trained on Marian \cite{junczys2016neural}, an efficient NMT framework written in C++ with multi-node, multi-GPU capabilities.
 We used the joint byte precision encoding (BPE) approach \cite{sennrich2015neural} in both the source and target sets, which converts words to a sequence of subwords.
 For all four tasks, the number of joint-BPE operations were 20K.
 All words were projected on a 512-dimensional embedding space, with vocabulary dimensions of $66000 \times 50000$.
-The mini-batch size was determined automatically based on the sentence length that was able to fit in GPU global memory, set at 13000 MB for each GPU.
+The mini-batch size was determined automatically based on the sentence length that was able to fit in GPU global memory, set at 13000 MB for each GPU. .

-Decoding was performed using beam search with a beam size of 12.
+Beam search was used for decoding, with the beam size set to 12.
 The translation portion consisted of recasing and detokenizing the translated BPE chunks.
-The trained models compared different hyper-parameter strategies, including the type of optimizer, the activation function, and the amount of dropout applied, as discussed in Section~\ref{sec:opt}.
+The trained models compared different hyper-parameter strategies, including the type of optimizer, the activation function, and the amount of dropout applied.
 The number of parameters were initialized with the same random seed.
 The systems were evaluated using the case-sensitive BLEU score computed by Moses SMT~\cite{koehn2007moses}.

 We compared models trained on two different types of GPUs (P100 Pascal, V100 Volta), listed on Table~\ref{tab:gpu}.
 The corresponding CPUs are listed on Table~\ref{tab:hw}.
 Each ran with four GPUs.
 The dataset was partitioned across 4 GPUs, and a copy of the model was executed on each GPU.